-Coconut milk has been used in Thai cuisine for thousands of years, even though it only appeared about 25 years ago on UK supermarket shelves, and then it wasn’t exactly in abundance or of a particularly high quality.
-Now of course, you can stroll into any supermarket conglomerate and find several different brands – puzzled by which one to use?
-If you speak to Jum, founder of Mae Jum, she will tell you that her family have used coconut milk for generations in home cooking and that it is a vital ingredient of authentic Thai dishes.
+Coconut milk has been used in Thai cuisine for thousands of years, even though it only appeared about 25 years ago on UK supermarket shelves, and then it wasn’t exactly in abundance or of particularly high quality.
+Now, of course, you can stroll into any supermarket conglomerate and find several different brands – puzzled by which one to use?
+If you speak to Jum, founder of Mae Jum, she will tell you that her family have used coconut milk for generations in-home cooking and that it is a vital ingredient of authentic Thai dishes.

 What is coconut milk?